Schlumberger profit beats as international gains offset weak North America

-(Reuters) - Schlumberger NV (SLB.N) beat Wall Street estimates for quarterly profit on Friday, as higher drilling activity in international markets boosted demand for its equipment and services and offset weakness in North America.
+(Reuters) - Schlumberger NV (SLB.N) beat Wall Street estimates for profit on Friday, in the first quarter under Olivier Le Peuch, as higher international drilling activity boosted demand for its equipment and services and helped counter weakness in North America.

-The international markets have been a bright spot for the oilfields service provider since last year as investor pressure to boost returns has forced North American oil and gas producers to spend less on drilling new oil wells.
+The international business has been a bright spot for the world’s largest oilfield services provider since last year as investor pressure to improve returns has forced North American oil and gas producers to rein in drilling new wells in a volatile price environment.

-This is the first report under Olivier Le Peuch, who took over as CEO from Paal Kibsgaard in July.
-He has vowed to review the company’s North American portfolio and restructure some other units and exit unprofitable businesses.
+Le Peuch, who took charge in July, has outlined plans to accelerate digital investments, restructure his predecessor Paal Kibsgaard’s major initiatives and resize the company’s North American onshore operations.

+As part of the strategy, the company recorded a goodwill impairment charge of $12.7 billion in the third quarter, largely related to its purchase of Smith International Inc and Cameron International Corp.

+Globally traded Brent crude prices LCOc1 have fallen about 18% in the third-quarter to average $62.03 per barrel, amid trade tensions and oversupply from U.S. shale fields.

-Schlumberger, an industry bellwether, said revenue from its international business rose 8% to $5.63 billion in the third quarter, while revenue from North America fell 11% to $2.85 billion.
+Schlumberger, whose results often set the tone for the industry, said revenue from its international business rose 8% to $5.63 billion in the third quarter, while revenue from North America fell 11% to $2.85 billion.

-The company reported a net loss of $11.38 billion, compared with a net profit of $644 million a year earlier, hit by a goodwill impairment charge of $12.7 billion.
+The company reported a net loss of $11.38 billion, compared with a profit of $644 million a year earlier, hit by the charge.

-Le Peuch had already prepared investors for the charge, saying it would be “significant” when he delivered his first public remarks last month.

 Excluding the charge and other items, the company earned 43 cents per share, beating estimates of 40 cents, according Refinitiv IBES data.